The Screen Savers: History

-2004–2005

 2004 was a watershed year for The Screen Savers.
 Laporte left The Screen Savers to focus on hosting Call for Help, and Kevin Rose took his spot.
 Soon after Comcast bought TechTV in order to merge it with their struggling gaming channel G4, the TechTV offices were hit with massive layoffs affecting over 200 personnel.
 G4 moved the show to their studios in Los Angeles, California.
 The first Los Angeles based episode aired on September 7, 2004.
 Norton declined to move with the show, opting to remain in San Francisco with his new wife.
 Alex Albrecht took his spot.
 On November 11, 2004, Kevin Rose, Sarah Lane, and Alex Albrecht announced on their personal blogs that G4 had decided to revamp The Screen Savers by making it more pop culture, Internet, and gaming-oriented.
 Alex Albrecht, Yoshi DeHerrera, Dan Huard, executive producer Paul Block and the show's entire staff (mostly TechTV employees) either resigned, made separation deals with G4, or were officially terminated.
 After the layoffs, the show changed formats, leaving computer and technology-focused content and adopting a gaming and entertainment variety show style that presented gaming and technology related news, product demonstrations, software clinics, interviews with notable people, live music, and such original segments as Dark Deals, Gems of the Internet, and It Came from eBay.

 In 2004, Dan Huard, who had just been terminated from the show, admitted that many of the live calls on the show, since moving down to L.A. to be with G4, were staged.

 New episodes of the revamped show, which would later become Attack of the Show!, began on November 29, 2004; without a live studio audience.
 Kevin Pereira and Chi-Lan Lieu took over hosting duties.
 Chi-Lan later left G4 and was replaced as co-host briefly by Sarah Lane and finally by Kevin Rose.
 The final hosts of The Screen Savers were Kevin Rose and Kevin Pereira.
 The show's executive producer was Jim Downs.

-Cancellation

 On March 17, 2005, the cast announced that on March 25, 2005, The Screen Savers would officially end.
 The first episode of the officially titled Attack of the Show! aired on March 28, 2005.